Hey everyone out there! I'm not dead, just uninspired, hehe

 The door opened slowly and a very old wizard stepped quietly in.
 His hair was long and gray, and wisps of it hung in his face.
 Beneath that shower of hair, Imoen felt he had a very kindly old face- the face you might expect on your grandfather, or a priest.
 A grandfather, yeah, that's how she'd always seen the old man.

 Aegis felt a little differently but then, this was the man who had changed her diapers as a small child.
-'Father' was quiet a suiting term from her point of view.
+'Father' was quite a suiting term from her point of view.

 Quiet blue eyes shifted first to Imoen, and then to the incapacitated Aegis, who was trying her best to look dignified.
 They settled on the bedridden woman for a long moment before he stepped fully into the room.